cat4rcc/CASA_Guide/README.md

 Download the files and run in your own environment or use mybinder:   [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/cat4rcc/casaguidebetaready/HEAD)

 This guide can be launched in mybinder.
-The Dockerfile.txt and requirements.txt files will produce the correct environment in mybinder.
-After Launching run the GetData.ipynb Jupyter Notebook to download the measurements set, images, and premade masks.
-This file will also install casatasks, casatools, and other files and packages required to run the guide smoothly.
+The `Dockerfile.txt` and `requirements.txt` files will produce the correct environment in mybinder.
+After Launching run the `1_GetData.ipynb` Jupyter Notebook to download the measurements set, images, and premade masks.
+This file will also install `casatasks`, `casatools`, and other files and packages required to run the guide smoothly.

-After running the cell in GetData.ipynb, explore the Introduction, try cleaning the continuum, and then try cleaning the line data!
+After running the cell in `1_GetData.ipynb`, explore the Introduction in `2_CASAguideIntro.ipynb`, try cleaning the continuum in `3_GuideCleanCont.ipynb`, and then try cleaning the line data in `4_GuideCleanLine.ipynb`!

 Please fill out the [Post-Survey!](https://docs.google.com/forms/d/e/1FAIpQLSesKg9eb96SLz32fdsoe6cOoh7u8o6yH33n9Mb00h_CtPkg_A/viewform?usp=sf_link)